 Citi Field Dimensions – Modern Baseball

-In recent years, the Mets have changed the dimensions at Citi Field, moving the fences in a few feet in response to complaints from hitters.
+In recent years, the Mets changed the Citi Field dimensions, moving the fences in a few feet in response to complaints from hitters.
 They put in an 8-foot wall in front of the 16-foot wall in left field, and the right center field fence was moved in a full 25 feet.
 (They painted the fence Mets blue, however, which gets a thumbs up from me.)

 When I first heard that the Mets would be changing the dimensions to make the ballpark more hitter-friendly, I groaned.
 My first thought was “Where have you gone, Joe DiMaggio?”

 Of course, if Joe Di were playing in the age of free agency, where power hitters command figures in the hundreds of millions, he probably wouldn’t have stayed in Yankee Stadium–or the Yankees probably would have moved the fences in.

 In DiMaggio’s era, the left center field fence at Yankee Stadium was 457 feet from home plate.
 That’s inconceivable today.
 Billy Martin said in his autobiography that Joe Di hit 30 or 40 450-foot outs every season, and that he would have broken every home run record ever set in another ballpark.

 When Mike Hampton signed with the Rockies to pitch in Coors Field some years ago, he became a hero of mine.
 I love that he was willing to go where his ERA would surely double (and I believe it did).
 I love ballplayers that are willing to play in a ballpark where they’re going to have to step up to get their stats up.
 Unfortunately, if it costs them a couple of million dollars, it’s not likely to happen.

 Looking for cheaper Mets tickets?
 Try my friends at SeatGeek!